 Here are the complete dates for statutory holidays in Quebec for the years 2024, 2025 and 2026:

-Please note that employers can substitute Good Friday or Easter Monday with a written employee agreement.
+Please note that employers may choose either Good Friday or Easter Monday as the statutory holiday in Quebec.

 How Do Quebec Statutory Holidays Differ From Public Holidays in Canada?